imrulreza/Exploratory_Data_Analysis_EDA-For_MMIE7310_TXST/README.md

 This repository contains a Jupyter Notebook demonstrating an end-to-end **Exploratory Data Analysis (EDA)** workflow using Python.

+## Academic & Applied Context
+This notebook was developed as part of instructional demonstrations for MMIE 7310: Machine Learning and Artificial Intelligence for Engineers at Texas State University.

+The objective was to teach students practical exploratory data analysis (EDA), data cleaning, visualization, and insight generation using real-world datasets.
+The same workflow is directly transferable to industrial analytics applications such as manufacturing quality, supplier performance, and process optimization.

 ## Project Overview
 The notebook uses a public roller coaster dataset to showcase practical analytics skills that transfer directly to engineering and business datasets.